 I am not arguing that this complexity is impossible to solve with a phonological analysis; for example, for (a-c), it is possible to posit an underlying labial stop /p/ (McCawley, 1968), which is realized as [h] in non-voicing contexts and as /b/ in voicing contexts; /h/ further undergoes allophonic changes before /i/ and /u/, realizing as [çi] and [φu] and as [h] before non-high vowels.
-The deaffrication in (e, f) can be attributed to independently motivated intervocalic deaffrication (see Maekawa 2010 for details and complications of this deaffrication process), because rendaku usually occurs in intervocalic contexts.2
+The deaffrication in (e, f) can be attributed to independently motivated intervocalic deaffrication (see Maekawa 2010 for details and complications of this deaffrication process), because rendaku usually occurs in intervocalic contexts.

 It is not impossible to construct a phonological analysis of the complicated patterns in Table 2 in this way.
 However, it does face some problems.
-Concretely, positing underlying /p/ for surface [h] can be problematic, because /p/ realizes faithfully in native words as well, as in tanpopo 'dandelion' and paipan 'shaved genitalia' (Fukazawa & Kitahara, 2002).3 The stronger evidence against positing the /p/ \rightarrow [h] alternation in the native phonology of Japanese comes from a reversing argot pattern (Ito et al., 1996): the purported process that turns underlying /p/ to [h] is not active even for native items; e.g. /(kap)(pa)/ \rightarrow [(pak)(ka)], [(hak)(ka)] 'river imp' and /(op)(pai)/ \rightarrow [(pai)(otsu)], [(hai)(otsu)] 'breast'.
-These considerations show that the purported rule that turns underlying /p/ to [h] is not active in the native phonology of Japanese.
+Concretely, positing underlying /p/ for surface [h] can be problematic, because /p/ realizes faithfully in native words as well, as in tanpopo 'dandelion' and paipan 'shaved genitalia' (Fukazawa & Kitahara, 2002).3 The stronger evidence against positing the /p/ \rightarrow [h] alternation in native phonology comes from a reversing argot pattern (Ito et al., 1996): the purported process that turns underlying /p/ to [h] is not active even for native items; e.g. /(kap)(pa)/